Council VideosWatch All Videos

 Moving through these five milestones can save municipalities money, improve air quality, create jobs, and improve local residents’ health.

 In January 2020, the Town of Drayton Valley achieved Milestone 1 of the PCP Milestone Framework.
-As part of the requirements to achieve Milestone 1, the Town was required to create a GHG emissions inventory and a ten-year emissions forecast.
+For Milestone 1, the Town was required to create a GHG emissions inventory and a ten-year emissions forecast.
 The energy and emissions inventory helps the Town to track energy use, emissions and spending as well as gather money-saving information while the forecast enables the Town to measure progress over time.

 The Drayton Valley Energy & Emissions Inventory 2015-2018 is available at the following link: